gevor23/TASK4/README.md

-By php, I have registration and login forms, when user registers his data check in db, and he can acces his page:
+A PHP-based project with registration and login functionality.
+User data is verified in the database during registration, and registered users can access their personal page.